Sex in space: In popular culture

 Science fiction writer and futurist Isaac Asimov, in a 1973 article "Sex in a Spaceship", conjectured what sex would be like in the weightless environment of space, anticipating some of the benefits of engaging in sex in an environment of microgravity.

 On July 23, 2006, a Sex in Space panel was held at the Space Frontier Foundation's annual conference.
 Speakers were science journalist-author Laura Woodmansee, who presented her book Sex in Space; Jim Logan, the first graduate of a new aerospace medicine residency program to be hired by NASA's Johnson Space Center in Houston; and Vanna Bonta, an American poet, novelist, and actress who had recently flown in zero gravity and had agreed to an interview for Woodmansee's book.
 The speakers made presentations that explored "the biological, emotional, and ... physical issues that will confront people moving [off Earth] into the space environment."
 NBC science journalist Alan Boyle reported on the panel, opening a world discussion of a topic previously considered taboo.

 "Sex in Space" was the title of an episode of the History Channel documentary television series The Universe in 2008.
 The globally distributed show was dubbed into foreign languages, opening worldwide discussion about what had previously been avoided as a taboo subject.
 Sex in space became a topic of discussion for the long-term survival of the human species, colonization of other planets, inspired songs, and humanized reasons for space exploration.

 The idea of sex in space appears frequently in science fiction.
 Arthur C. Clarke claimed to first address it in his 1973 novel Rendezvous with Rama.

+In the pilot episode of The Expanse, 'Dulcinea, a scene was shown where the first officer of the ice hauler ship, the Canterbury, was having sexual intercourse with the ship's navigator in zero gravity.
+The intercourse was met with a sudden interruption when the ship resumed thrust, slamming them both to the bunk bed with the acceleration.